qtc-de/beanshooter/README.md

 ---

-Some *beanshooter* operations are available on each *MBean* and are demonstrated in this section.
+Some *beanshooter* operations are available for each *MBean* and are demonstrated in this section.

 #### Generic Info

-The `info` action lists some information on the specified *MBean*:
+The `info` action lists some general information on the specified *MBean*:

 ```console
 [qtc@devbox ~]$ beanshooter tonka info